talosh/flameMenuSG/README.md

 # flameMenuSG
 Interfaceless "menu-only" Shotgun integration for Autodesk Flame.
-The aim is to create lightweight menu-driven integration that works out of the box for most common tasks.
+The goal is to create lightweight menu-driven integration that works out of the box for most common tasks.

 ### THIS PROJECT IS CURRENTLY IN ALPHA STAGE